Table of Contents

 Introduction

 Browser-based games had such a unique evolution.
-Started out as games where there was no visual update on the game world, where if you wish to get updates on what is happening on the game, you have to manually refresh the page or interact within the game so that the page refreshes on some sort.
+Started out as games with no visual update on the game world; if you wish to get updates on what is happening in the game, you have to manually refresh the page or interact within the game so that the page refreshes on some sort.

-Examples of these design are still present on a couple of modern browser games, such as Kingdom of Loathing and Sigmastorm as seen in the figures above.
-In Kingdom of Loathing, it shows iframes to seperate different UI elements and you essentially interact with game elements using hyperlinks where each link corresponds a user action (Ofcourse they are neatly hidden in images to make it presentable).
+Examples of these designs are still present in several modern browser games, such as Kingdom of Loathing and Sigmastorm, as seen in the figures above.
+In the Kingdom of Loathing, it shows iframes to separate different UI elements.
+You interact with game elements using hyperlinks where each link corresponds to a user action (of course, they are neatly hidden in images to make them presentable).

-Once interaction is made, the page refreshes.
-This is also similar to Sigmastorm but instead of having game elements being interacted via hyperlinks, user actions are instead being done in hyperlinks.
-The game is represented in a grid, If you want to move, you click on the arrows in the map, if you want to interact with what that current tile has to offer, you click on the links that are available in the location details.
+Once the interaction is made, the page refreshes.
+This is also similar to Sigmastorm, but instead of the interactable elements be done on game objects wrapped on a hyperlink.
+The game is represented in a grid instead; if you want to move, you click on the arrows in the map; if you're going to interact with what that current tile has to offer, you click on the links available in the location details.

-Since in contrast, non-browser games are usually detailed and offers live visual updates on what is happening on the game world with no user-interaction necessary.
-The closest one you can have with such design is to install an auto page-refresher on your browser.
+In contrast, non-browser games are usually detailed and offer live visual updates on what is happening in the game world without user interaction.
+The closest one you can have with such a design is to install an auto page refresher on your browser.

-Then here comes browser-plugins such as Flash player, Shockwave, Java applets and etc. These plugins offered something that normally browsers do not.
-It extended the features of what the browser can do with the requirement that these plugins are needed to be installed to make these pages work.
+Then here comes browser plugins such as Flash Player, Shockwave, Java applets, etc. These plugins offered something that browsers normally do not.
+It extended the features of what the browser can do with the requirement that these plugins must be installed to make these pages work.

-Shortly, games like Club penguin, Habbo Hotel, Runescape, Drakensang and etc started popping out of nowhere, offering the same same experience that downloaded MMOs have but right in front of your browser.
-Ofcourse they are not as detailed as their downloaded counterparts because of space and internet bandwidth issues but the fact that they can be accessed as long as the plugin is installed was good enough to spread gaming to the masses.
+Shortly, games like Club Penguin, Habbo Hotel, Runescape, and Drakensang started popping out of nowhere, offering the same experience downloaded MMOs have but right before your browser.
+Of course, they are not as detailed as their downloaded counterparts because of space and internet bandwidth issues, but the fact that they can be accessed as long as the plugin is installed was good enough to spread gaming to the masses.

-However a paradigm shift away from browser plugins started around 2013-2014.
-Initially the movement started when Steve Jobs outright rejected Flash player on iPhone back in 2011, the tech sector has been working aggressively after that to replace Flash player with something more native and built-in within the browser.
+However, a paradigm shift from browser plugins started around 2013-2014.
+The movement began when Steve Jobs initially rejected Flash player on iPhone in 2011.
+The tech sector has been working aggressively after that to replace Flash player with something more native and built-in within the browser.

-As browser-plugin applications started to die out in-favor of the native ones available within a browser, so did the browser-plugins themselves.
-But browser games were mainly still developed in Flash as it was the most dominant platform to create games until the death of Flash was finally settled around January 12, 2021 where most browsers completely stopped using plugins.
+As browser-plugin applications started to die out in favor of the native ones available within a browser, so did the browser plugins themselves.
+But browser games were mainly still developed in Flash as it was the most dominant platform to create games until the death of Flash was finally settled around January 12, 2021, when most browsers stopped using plugins.

-Now with such a long introduction, the question now is.
-With the evolution of browser-games from native to plugin back to native.
-How far has it become?
+With such a long introduction, the question now is.
+With the evolution of browser games from native to plugin back to native.
+How far has it come?
 Did the shift away from plugins do good for browser-based gaming?
-Or did it cause a significant hit to the browser-based ecosystem.
+Or did it cause a significant hit to the browser-based ecosystem?
 Let us discuss.

 Death of Flash player

-The death of flash was long announced.
-Heck before its announcement, as everyone in the tech sector has witnessed the evolution of HTML as it slowly replace and acquire the features that was unique to these browser plugins.
-It was already speculated that sooner or later plugins support will cease to exist for the browsers and thus it was discourage to create applications relying on the browser plugins.
+The death of Flash was long announced.
+Before its announcement, everyone in the tech sector had witnessed the evolution of HTML as it slowly replaced and acquired the unique features of these browser plugins.
+It was already speculated that sooner or later, plugin support would cease to exist for the browsers, and thus, it was discouraged from creating applications relying on the browser plugins.

-Browser-based applications that relied on those plugins has already planned to move out from them in favor of either utilizing HTML's current new features or become a downloadable application.
-In the former's case, one example is Habbo Hotel which offered both a downloadable client and HTML5 client while the latter is Runescape where it went into a standalone client.
+Browser-based applications that relied on those plugins have already planned to move out from them in favor of either utilizing HTML's current new features or becoming a downloadable application.
+In the former's case, one example is Habbo Hotel which offered both a downloadable client and an HTML5 client, while the latter is Runescape, which went into a standalone client.

-Other good examples of games that transitioned away from Flash player to HTML5 are Facebook games such as Candycrush, TetrisBattle and Farmville.
-Initially these versions use to be powered by Flash player but slowly transitioned to HTML5.
+Other good examples of games that transitioned away from Flash player to HTML5 are Facebook games such as Candycrush, TetrisBattle, and Farmville.
+Initially, these versions used to be powered by Flash player but slowly transitioned to HTML5.

 The new era of browser games

 Now that HTML5 is the only way moving forward to play browser games.
-It did pave way to things that were not imagined before.
-Such as Web assembly.
-Web assembly introduced speeds on web-based applications that was not available there before.
-A good example are two MMORPG browser based MMORPGs, Flyff Universe and Genfanad.
+It did pave the way to things that were not imagined before, such as Web assembly.
+Web assembly introduced speeds on web-based applications that were not available there back.
+A good example is two MMORPG browser-based MMORPGs, Flyff Universe and Genfanad.

 Flyff Universe is an HTML5 port of an old MMORPG named Flyff.
-But this one, it was ported via web assembly and assets are downloaded and cached on the fly.
-Flyff Universe is basically an improved version over the original.
-It even introduces graphical techniques that was not there in the original such as Render-scaling, advanced shader effects and longer render distance.
+But this one was ported via web assembly, and assets are downloaded and cached on the fly.
+Flyff Universe is basically an improved version of the original.
+It even introduces graphical techniques not in the original, such as Render-scaling, advanced shader effects, and longer render distance.
+The performance of Flyff Universe is very impressive.
+Even a 2015 Macbook Air can play this game without issues.

-The performance off Flyff Universe is very impressive.
-Even an 2015 Macbook Air can play this game with little to no issues.
+The performance of Flyff Universe is very impressive.
+Even a 2015 Macbook Air can play this game without issues.

-Although the graphics is not as complex as Flyff, the same Macbook Air struggles to play the game in even 20fps.
-I only get 15 fps even in a non crowded area.
+Although the graphics are not as complex as Flyff, the same MacBook Air struggles to play the game in even 20fps.
+I only get 15 fps, even in a noncrowded area.
 This goes to show how great web assembly is in terms of performance.
 Game developers wishing to create complex scenery can rely on web assembly to speed up their process.

-What is great with web assembly is you do not need to learn web assembly.
+What is great about web assembly is you do not need to learn web assembly.
 You can use an existing language such as C/C++ or Rust and use their compiler to compile it to wasm code.
-Thanks to this, HTML5 ports of games such as SuperTux2, FreeCiv, Doom and even Ragnarok Online is possible with minimal effort (no need to rewrite an engine from scratch).
+Thanks to this, HTML5 ports of games such as SuperTux2, FreeCiv, Doom, and even Ragnarok Online are possible with minimal effort (no need to rewrite an engine from scratch).

-Actually you don't even have to go that far.
-Unreal engine and Unity for example are both capable outputting game projects to wasm.
-The former relying on plugins while the latter is built-in.
+Actually, you don't even have to go that far.
+Unreal Engine and Unity, for example, can output game projects to wasm.
+The former relies on plugins, while the latter is built-in.

-As seen in the figure above, game developers are able to develop in graphically sophisticated games from a well known game engine and export it easily to HTML.
+As the figure above shows, game developers can develop graphically sophisticated games from a well-known game engine and export them easily to HTML.
 Really impressive how far we have come in game development.
-Allowing us to deliver games in variety of platforms.
+Allowing us to deliver games on a variety of platforms.

-There are a tons of browser based games out there.
+There are tons of browser-based games out there.
 So take this list as my recommended picks instead of being like the absolute best browser games out there.
-Mind you that I mainly play downloaded games with a few notable exceptions.
+I mainly play downloaded games, with a few notable exceptions.
 So I may have missed some great browser games that I am not aware of that exists.

-Additionally, these list are mainly multiplayer ones.
-So if you are looking for a single player browser-based game, then this list is not for you.
-Mind you some of these games may have an offline/play with AI feature but they're mainly multiplayer games.
+Additionally, these lists are mainly multiplayer ones.
+So if you are looking for a single-player browser-based game, this list is not for you.
+Mind you, some of these games may have an offline/play with AI feature, but they're mainly multiplayer games.

-I am also omitting out browser-based games that are not officially ported or endorsed by their intellectual property owner.
+I also omit browser-based games not officially ported or endorsed by their intellectual property owner.

 MMORPG List